Mazharul419/Networking/EC2 Web server with SSL.md

 ## Setting up webserver

+[This](https://www.youtube.com/watch?v=n7vKxkMIBM0&list=WL&index=2) video explains the steps to setting up nginx on Ubuntu - which are explained below.

 Using `sudo apt update` and `sudo apt install nginx` the latest files for nginx are installed:

     $ sudo apt update